Healthcare Topics Career Advice Topics

 On the fence about spending a little bit of time to get certified?

 Here’s a look at some of the best reasons to consider becoming a CMAA:

-Here’s what the BLS has to say about the job outlook for medical assistants, including ones who work on the administrative side:
+Here’s what the BLS has to say about the job outlook for medical administrative assistants, including ones who work on the administrative side:

-“Medical assistants are expected to have good job prospects; however, those who earn certification and have familiarity with electronic health records (EHRs) may have better job prospects,” states the BLS Occupational Handbook website.
+“Medical administrative assistants are expected to have good job prospects; however, those who earn certification and have familiarity with electronic health records (EHRs) may have better job prospects,” states the BLS Occupational Handbook website.

 You may also be called a Medical Office Assistant or a Medical Office Secretary.
 No matter what title you have, your role plays a huge part in efficiently running a healthcare office.